CMI’s Three Steps to LGBT Market Success

 Step 3: Marketing Planning

-Community Marketing & Insights offers a powerful portfolio of marketing and advertising products and services to reach LGBT consumers.
+Community Marketing & Insights offers a powerful portfolio services to understand and connect with LGBT consumers.
 But be realistic: Don’t take a “quick buck” approach, or you will surely be disappointed.
 A consistent, strong presence will earn you market share growth in this increasingly important segment.
 CMI will guide you toward meeting your goals with minimum risk, and maximum growth potential.

 Contact Community Marketing & Insights for more information or a project quote: Email or call us at 415/437-3800